DTStack/dt-sql-parser/README.md

 ### Code Completion
 Obtaining code completion information at a specified position in SQL.
-We can refer to the example of using `FlinkSQL`.

 Call the `getAllEntities` method on the SQL instance, pass the SQL content and the row and column numbers indicating the position where code completion is desired.
 The following are some additional explanations about [CaretPosition](#caretposition-of-code-completion).
 + **keyword candidates list**